Bruce Mather: Music

 Mather is a composer of orchestral, chamber, vocal, and piano works.
 A disciple of Ivan Wyschnegradsky, his music often employs microtonal scales.
-Though he was distrustful towards microtonal music since he heard Alois Haba's Music, his meeting with Wyschnegradsky in the seventies was crucial for his aesthetic and his use of microtonal scales.
-As a pianist, he and his pianist wife, Pierrette Mather, have performed many of Wyschnegradsky's pieces.
+Though he was distrustful towards microtonal music after hearing Alois Hába's works, his meeting with Wyschnegradsky in the seventies was crucial for his aesthetic and his use of microtonal scales.
+As a pianist, he and his pianist wife, Pierrette LePage, have performed many of Wyschnegradsky's pieces.

 As a composer Mather employs Wyschnegrasky's principle of non-octavic spaces.
 He wrote many works using this technique, notably in his Poème du délire (Poem of Delirium), a tribute to Alexander Scriabin (as a reference to his Poem of Ecstasy and Poem of Fire) who influenced both Mather and Wyschnegradsky.
 Mather's compositions are also strongly influenced by his love of poetry and wine.